mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 1. the "value" state with the `value`/`onChange` props combination.
 This state represents the value selected by the user, for instance when pressing <kbd>Enter</kbd>.
 2. the "input value" state with the `inputValue`/`onInputChange` props combination.
 This state represents the value displayed in the textbox.

-> ⚠️ These two state are isolated, they should be controlled independently.
+> ⚠️ These two states are isolated, they should be controlled independently.

 {{"demo": "pages/components/autocomplete/ControllableStates.js"}}